Marvin Gay Sr.: Marriage, family life, and relationship with Marvin Gaye

 According to Jeanne Gay, her father never held a job for longer than three years.
 Gay worked briefly in the post office and at Western Union, but a back injury laid him off early and when explaining why he left the latter job, Gay stated to Ritz that people were working on the "day of the Sabbath".
 Eventually, Gay withdrew from social life, developing alcoholism and practicing cross-dressing, which humiliated his son, who, at the age of twelve, witnessed his father dressing in his mother's clothes.

 Due to this difficulty, Gay's wife provided for most of the family's income working as a domestic worker.
 As Marvin grew older, his relationship with his father worsened and Gay often threw his son out for allegations of misbehavior.
-Neighbors of the Gay family, as well as other students at school, according to Frankie Gaye, often teased them for their name, their father's manner and religion.
+Neighbors of the Gay family, as well as other students at school, according to Frankie Gay, often teased them for their name, along with their father's manner and religion.
 Gay's sons often found themselves having to confront the neighbors, vocally defending their father and their religion.

 According to Alberta, Gay began to drink heavily in the 1950s, only furthering the friction in his relationship with Marvin and "he never did develop any love for the boy."
 As a teenager, Marvin Jr. attempted to leave home for good following one big fight by enlisting in the US Air Force; a move which the younger Gay later admitted was a bad idea, as he found himself under superiors who had similar authoritarian leanings as his father.

 Following Marvin's musical career beginnings, he refused to be in the same room with his father for a number of years.
-This decision led to Marvin adding an "e" to his surname, which, it was stated, was done to quiet any rumors of his own sexual orientation, to emulate his idol Sam Cooke who had also used a stage name with a silent "e"; and to add more distance from his father.
+This decision led to Marvin adding an "e" to his surname, which, it was stated, was done to quiet any rumors of his own sexual orientation, to emulate his idol Sam Cooke who had also used a stage name with a silent "e", and to add more distance from his father.